FAC7/READMEs/week2/tdd/README.md

 readability.
 Make sure you refactor by working in small steps and running your test often.
 This ensures that the existing behaviour does not change.

+### Example
+Code example following TDD can be found at ./example-tdd.js

 ### References
 * [Introduction to TDD](http://www.agiledata.org/essays/tdd.html)
 * [Benefits of TDD](https://en.wikipedia.org/wiki/Test-driven_development#Benefits)